pFedGPA: Diffusion-based Generative Parameter Aggregation for Personalized Federated Learning: Methodology

 \subsection{Diffusion Model Designs}

 We use the latent diffusion model \cite{rombach2022high} as the generative model and adopt the main architecture from p-diff \cite{wang2024neural}.
-The latent diffusion model contains an autoencoder and a diffusion model.
-First, the autoencoder is trained through the reconstruction loss, producing a low-dimensional latent space.
-Then, the diffusion model operates within this latent space, learning to progressively denoise samples from noise to approximate the distribution of the latent representations.
-This approach allows the diffusion model to generate high-quality samples with reduced computational costs and memory usage compared to operating directly in the original high-dimensional space.
+The latent diffusion model consists of an autoencoder and a diffusion model.
+The autoencoder is first trained using reconstruction loss to produce a low-dimensional latent space.
+Then, the diffusion model operates within this latent space, learning to progressively denoise samples from noise, thus approximating the distribution of the latent representations.
+This approach enables the diffusion model to generate high-quality samples with reduced computational costs and memory usage compared to operating directly in the original high-dimensional space.

-We flatten the model parameters into one-dimensional vectors, and both the U-Net blocks within the diffusion model and the encoder and decoder in the autoencoder use 1-D convolution layers instead of the traditional 2-D convolution layers.
-In addition, we introduced noise into the input and latent representations to improve the robustness and generalization of the generated results.
-Experiments in p-diff showed that noise augmentation plays a key role in producing models that are stable and achieve high performance.
-Unlike generating model parameters trained on IID data in p-diff, our diffusion model is designed to fit model parameters coming from different data distributions in FL.
-For smaller models, we consider generating the entire model, while for larger models, we generate specific layers due to hardware constraints.
+We flatten the model parameters into one-dimensional vectors and use 1-D convolution layers within both the encoder and decoder of the autoencoder, as well as the diffusion model, instead of the traditional 2-D convolution layers.
+Additionally, we introduce noise augmentation into the input and latent representations to improve the robustness and generalization of the generated results.
+Experiments in p-diff show that this augmentation is crucial for producing stable models with high performance.
+Unlike generating model parameters trained on IID data in p-diff, our diffusion model is designed to fit model parameters from different data distributions in FL.
+For smaller models, we generate the entire model, while for larger models, we generate specific layers due to hardware constraints.
+The complete details of the model are provided in the Appendix.